October 25, 2023Review Recipe

 STEP FOUR: Evenly sprinkle the 8-ounce package of shredded Colby-jack on top of the casserole.

-STEP FIVE: Heat oven to 350°F and bake for 25 minutes.
+STEP FIVE: Bake in the preheated oven for 25 minutes.

-IN THE FRIDGE: Store any leftovers in an airtight container in the refrigerator for up to 3 to 4 days.
+IN THE FRIDGE: Store any leftovers in an airtight container in the refrigerator for up to three to four days.

-IN THE FREEZER: The baked casserole can be frozen, covered in foil, for up to 3 months.
+IN THE FREEZER: The baked casserole can be frozen, covered in foil, for up to three months.

 This casserole would be a great choice to prepare ahead of time and freeze.
 Cover in foil and store in the freezer until you are ready to use.

 A salad or coleslaw and garlic bread or cornbread would go nicely alongside a sloppy joe casserole.

 Bite-sized pasta is best in most casseroles.
 Penne, bowties, or rotini are all excellent choices.